anishrana2001/Kubernetes/11 Deployment/lab.md

 kubectl  get deployments/nginx-deployment
 ```

-### We can also scale up/down the pods by directly editing the yaml file.
+### We can also scale up/down the pods by directly editing the yaml file and replace 2 with 3
 ```
 kubectl edit deployments.apps nginx-deployment
 ```